TannFhongg/Raspberry-Pi-AI-Vision-Desk-Assistant/README.md

 - End-to-end capture, preprocess, analyze, and result display flows are implemented across CLI, Flask, and GPIO entrypoints.
 - The committed device baseline is now a local-only kiosk profile on `127.0.0.1:5000` with a `480x320` landscape UI.
+- A mandatory first-boot setup wizard now blocks the normal kiosk flow until Wi-Fi, `OPENAI_API_KEY`, camera diagnostics, and GPIO verification have been reviewed.
 - The current default hardware profile uses `1920x1080` still capture, a lighter `640x360` live preview, text-only result history, private runtime media, and a background offline retry queue.
 - Physical controls support one capture button, five mode buttons, an optional back button, and an optional single-color status LED.
-- Automated validation on 2026-07-11: `python -m pytest -q` completed with `105 passed, 16 subtests passed`.
+- Automated validation on 2026-07-11: `python -m pytest -q` completed with `121 passed, 16 subtests passed`.
 - Latest documented on-device validation on 2026-07-10: the `Read Text` flow captured a Raspberry Pi 27W USB-C power supply box, returned structured OCR-style output, and confirmed the fixed live-preview-to-capture handoff on the GPIO-triggered path.

 ## Milestone Snapshot